2. Play a running game

 Go for a walk around your school or neighbourhood and look for both natural and constructed features.
 When you return, list the features you saw and draw a map of your journey and where all the features were.
 Share in a group or with the class.
 (Can also be done individually)

-Brainstorm the things you enjoy in a park.
+Brainstorm the things you enjoy in a park or garden.
 In groups spend some time discussing, planning and writing your ideas down.
 Then get creative.
 What is your ideal place to play in?
 What features are you going to include?
 Draw your design or make a Perfect Park diorama (miniature scale model in a box).